tushar-sharma/tushar-sharma.github.io/_posts/2022-06-27-review-origin-of-species-charles-darwin.md

 ## Why species had variablity?

 "It seems clear that organic beings must be exposed during serveral generations to new conditions to cause any great amount of variation"

+How do we know whether a form should be ranked as a species or a variety?

+Charles Darwin was at Galapagos islands in Ecuador.
+Mr Wallace was on islands of Malayan archipelego.